National Sports Day: Celebrating Birth Anniversary of Major Dhyan Chand

 National Sports Day is celebrated to honour Major Dhyan Chand on his birth anniversary.
 He was an Indian Hockey player and considered to be one of the greatest players of all time.
 ‘Dhyan Chand Jayanti’ is celebrated in India on 29th August every year.
 He was born on 29th August 1905 in Allahabad.

 Dhyan Chand is most remembered for his goal-scoring feats and three Olympic gold medals in field hockey.
 He is popularly known as “The Wizard” for his superb ball control.
-On National Sports Day, various sporting events such as walkathon and football tournaments are held across the country to honour Major Dhyaan Chand.
+On National Sports Day, various sporting events such as walkathons and football tournaments are held across the country to honour Major Dhyaan Chand.
 The President of India gives prestigious awards to the sportspersons who contributed to the growth of sports throughout their sports career.

-Dhyan Chand remains a constant source of inspiration for the hockey players all over India.
+Dhyan Chand remains a constant source of inspiration for hockey players all over India.
 He is also called a ‘magician’ on the Hockey field, as he had such an aura that even Adolf Hitler offered him money to play for Germany.
 He is known for his extraordinary goal-scoring skills and has won three Olympic gold medals during the time Indian hockey was the most dominant.

 Early Life of Major Dhyan Chand

 Major Dhyan Chand was born to a Rajput family in Allahabad on August 29, 1905.
 His original name was Dhyan Singh.
-His father is Sameshwar Singh and Mother is Sharadha Singh.
+His father is Sameshwar Singh and his Mother is Sharadha Singh.
 His father was in the British Indian Army and played hockey in the army.

 Dhyan Chand joined the Indian Army at the age of 16.
 It was in the Army where he took up hockey.
-He used to practice hockey at night only in moonlight, as there were no floodlights in India.
+He used to practice hockey at night only in the moonlight, as there were no floodlights in India.
 Hence, his teammates named him ‘Chand’, meaning the moon.
 Between 1922 and 1926, Chand played many army hockey tournaments and regimental games.

 His Career as a Hockey Player